 2: Develop a packing checklist for camping

-Every well organised camper will have a packing checklist.
-A checklist will not only make sure that you don't leave anything important behind.
+A camping checklist will not only make sure that you don't leave anything important behind.
 It will also help you determine in advance what you might not need for that particular trip so that you can cross it off the list.

 If you don't have a packing checklist, you can check out our online version or download a copy of our editable checklist here.